-Metric Baseline Current 2025 Goal 2050 Dream Public Engagement STARS points 12.63 of 16.00 (May 2014) 16 (2020) 16 An additional metric will be considered as part of the university's broader community engagement activities and tracking mechanisms.
+Metric Baseline Current 2025 Goal 2050 Dream Public Engagement STARS points 12.63 o 16 (2020) 16

+An additional metric will be considered as part of the university's broader community engagement activities and tracking mechanisms.

 Top Strategies

 Of the dozens of strategies included in the Sustainability Master Plan, the Planning Team identified the following recommendations as those that are most critical to UNO's future success.